facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 5. To your next of kin who is entitled to your estate under the laws of the state in which you resided at the time of your death

-What Happens to Your Funds
+What Happens to Inherited TSP Funds When a Spouse Passes Away?

 Disclaimer